askari12/2I.A-day-in-BIlkent/README.md

 And he will also face bosses which will be teachers.

-He shall goin points through the time he survives and through collectables like coins.
+He shall gain points through the time he survives and through collectables like coins.
 Other collectables may be :

 * Allnight Study Session ( Rage Mode )
 * More Guns